The best flights to Abu Dhabi & Dubai for the 2021 Abu Dhabi Grand Prix on December 3-5, plus advice on getting to Yas Marina Circuit.

 - Several hotels operate their own complimentary shuttle service for guests visiting the Grand Prix.
 Parking can be pre-booked for Yas Island Marina, but permits are limited (one per three ticketholders) to encourage car sharing and limit congestion.

-Getting around Abu Dhabi
+Getting Around in Abu Dhabi

-- Taxi: travel by cab is cheap and plentiful in Abu Dhabi.
+- Taxi: Travel by cab is cheap and plentiful in Abu Dhabi.
 Silver taxis can be flagged down anywhere in Abu Dhabi and fares start at 3.50 Dirhams (€0.75).
 Available taxis show an illuminated light in the middle of the sign on their roof.

-- Bus: the Abu Dhabi bus terminal (pictured above) is found on Hazaa Bin Zayed Road.
+- Bus: The Abu Dhabi bus terminal (pictured above) is found on Hazaa Bin Zayed Road.
 Buses depart here for destinations all over the city as well further afield into other cities, like Dubai.
 You can also pick up inter-emirate taxis at the bus station.
 The public bus fare system is nice and simple: 2 Dirhams (€0.40) for a single trip within the city or 4 Dirhams (€0.80) for a single trip on a regional bus.

-Getting from Dubai to Abu Dhabi
+Dubai to Abu Dhabi & Yas Marina

-- Taxi: from Dubai airport, a metered airport taxi to Abu Dhabi will set you back around 250-300 Dirhams (approx €50-60) and takes around 90 minutes.
+- Taxi: From Dubai airport, a metered airport taxi to Abu Dhabi will set you back around 250-300 Dirhams (approx €50-60) and takes around 90 minutes.
 Emirates Express buses also depart from the airport bound for Abu Dhabi too.

-- Bus: from the center of Dubai, regular buses depart Al Ghubaiba Bus Station for the main Abu Dhabi Bus Station.
+- Bus: From the center of Dubai, regular buses depart Al Ghubaiba Bus Station for the main Abu Dhabi Bus Station.
 The trip takes around 2 hours and costs 25 Dirhams.
 We recommend getting off at the Shahama park and drive facility and getting the bus to the circuit from here.
 If you don’t do this, then the trip into the center of Abu Dhabi and back (on the 190 bus) will take at least another hour.
 This advice doesn’t work going the other way however.
 You’ll need to go to the Abu Dhabi Bus station to take a bus back to Dubai.